 Five multi-state regional planning organizations currently are working together to develop the technical basis for these State plans.
 Links to the regional planning organizations’ websites are provided below.
 The U.S. Fish and Wildlife Service actively participates with each of these regional planning organizations.
 The products of the regional planning organizations will be used by States to establish monitoring strategies for evaluating visibility conditions, baselines, and trends, and to develop long-term (10 to 15 years) strategies for making "reasonable progress" toward eliminating all manmade visibility impairment from mandatory Class I areas.

 On August 1, 2006, the U.S. Fish and Wildlife Service and the National Park Service sent letters to the State Air Directors discussing coordination efforts and Service priorities that we anticipate during the final months leading up to the late 2008 plan submittals.
-A copy of that letter is attached below.

 SIP Review Comments: As state implementation plans (SIPs) are reviewed by the Federal Land Management Agencies, any comments and concerns will be posted on the SIP Review Comments Page.